mwpenny/portal64-still-alive/README.md

 ----------------------- v8
 - [ ] Two wall portals next to eachother can be used to clip any object out of any level by pushing it into corner, then dropping.
 - [ ] Passing into a ceiling portal can sometimes mess with the player rotation
-- [ ] various visual glitches when running NTSC on PAL console #65
-- [ ] various visual glitches when running PAL on NTSC console #65
 - [x] player can clip through back of elevator by jumping and strafeing at the back corners while inside.